mheap/nexmo-developer/_documentation/en/client-sdk/setup/add-sdk-to-your-app/javascript.md

 ### Install the Client SDK package

-Install the Nexmo Client SDK using `npm`:
+Install the Client SDK using `npm`:

 ```
 npm install nexmo-client -s